biotope/biotope-boilerplate/README.md

 ## Build

-run the boilerplate with `gulp build`
+run the boilerplate with `yarn build`
 If everything is correct, you will find a build version of your code in the **dist** directory.
 This contains among others a min and concat version of your js and css files